Office HoursMondays and Wednesdays 11:00-12:00 during term and by appointment

 Prof. Effros’ work on the early middle ages is closely tied to current debates assessing the nature of Christian conversion, ethnic and gender identity, the survival of Roman mores in the West following Germanic migrations during the fourth and fifth centuries, and the contribution of new technologies in archaeology to our knowledge of this period.
 Together with Prof. Isabel Moreira at the University of Utah, she served as the co-editor of the Oxford Handbook of the Merovingian World (Oxford 2020), which, with contributions from 50 archaeologists, art historians, and historians in North America, Europe, and Australia/New Zealand, highlights some of the exciting work currently being undertaken on the Merovingian era.
 She is currently collaborating with a group of French archaeologists and anthropologists in analyzing the exciting discovery of several late antique biological women found buried with weaponry at Romilly-sur-Andelle (Eure) in France.

-Incidental Archaeologists: French Officers and the Rediscovery of Roman North Africa, 1830-1870 (Ithaca: Cornell University Press, 2018).
-Paperback edition January 2022.
+Incidental Archaeologists: French Officers and the Rediscovery of Roman North Africa, 1830-1870 (Ithaca: Cornell University Press, 2018; paperback edition January 2022; open access edition September 2022).
 384 pp. Winner of the French Colonial Historical Society’s 2019 Alf Andrew Heggoy Book Prize recognizing the best book dealing with the French colonial experience since 1815.

 Uncovering the Germanic Past: Merovingian Archaeology in France 1830-1914, Oxford Studies in the History of Archaeology (Oxford: Oxford University Press, 2012).
 453 pp.